VRazgaitis/FAAS/README.md

-# Function as a Service (FaaS) Final Project
+# Function as a Service (FASS) Project

-MPCSFaaS is a Function-as-a-Service (FaaS) platform enabling users to execute Python functions in a serverless environment.
+FAAS is a Function-as-a-Service (FAAS) platform enabling users to execute Python functions in a serverless environment.
 It provides a RESTful API, a task dispatcher, and worker pools integrated with a Redis database.
 The system operates in three modes: `[local/pull/push]`, each using different task dispatching algorithms.

 The main components of MPCSFaaS are:
 - **FastAPI-based RESTful API**: For managing function registration, execution, and status tracking